Anti-Discrimination Law in Vermont

 What does the law say about discrimination in places of public accommodation?

 Such places may not, on account of a person’s sexual orientation, gender identity, marital status, or other protected characteristic, “refuse, withhold from or deny to that person any of the accommodations, advantages, facilities and privileges of the place of public accommodation.”14

-The protections based on marital status mean that a place of public accommodation may not discriminate against parties to a civil union.15
+The protections based on marital status mean that a place of public accommodation may not discriminate against same-sex couples who are married or in a civil union.15

 There is an exception to this rule, stating that this law does not prohibit an establishment that provides lodging to transient guests (i.e. hotels, inns) with five or fewer rooms from restricting its accommodations based on sex or marital status.16

-Public schools in Vermont are considered public accommodations and so students are protected from discrimination on the basis of sexual orientation and gender identity.
-See the section on Students’ Rights for further information about the rights and protections for public school students.
+Public, independent, and post-secondary schools in Vermont are considered public accommodations and so students are protected from discrimination on the basis of sexual orientation and gender identity.
+See the section on Students’ Rights for further information about the rights and protections for school students.

 What is prohibited by the housing anti-discrimination law in Vermont?

-This law also prohibits discrimination based on marital status, and therefore applies to discrimination against parties to a civil union.18
+This law also prohibits discrimination based on marital status, and therefore applies to discrimination against same-sex couples who are married or in a civil union.19

-In addition, it is unlawful to coerce, intimidate, or threaten a person regarding a housing matter, or interfere with a person’s ability to exercise their rights to be free from discrimination in housing.19
+In addition, it is unlawful to coerce, intimidate, or threaten a person regarding a housing matter, or interfere with a person’s ability to exercise their rights to be free from discrimination in housing.20

 Are any landlords exempt from the housing anti-discrimination law?